-On the morning of Friday 11th August George woke up and had severe limb pain in his legs, particularly his left leg.
-He was unable to bare weight on his leg, and he had cramps.
+On the morning of Friday 11 August George woke up and had severe limb pain in his legs, particularly his left leg.
+He was unable to bear weight on his leg, and he had cramps.
 He was taken to the festival's medical tent.

 George had a mottled, bruised, non-raised rash that looked like a tribal sign horizontal across his left foot.
 After a number of tests were done, the conclusion was drawn that George might have a stress fracture on his ankle, and was suffering from dehydration.

 His heart rate was triple his normal level, at 100 bpm and there were no other symptoms.